SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Declaration of functions

 **Function declaration** can be considered as a registration of a given functionality within a program so that this functionality can be recognized and later used in the rest of the program where necessary.
-With the next example we will explore the element of which a function is composed:
+In the next example, we will explore the element of which a function is composed:

 ![](/assets/chapter-10-images/02.Declaring-functions-02.png)